solsword/research_notes/readings/notes.md

 #### Excuses for Colonialism

 - Denial--It didn't happen.
+    * Invisibilization--The colonized did not exist, or did not live there.
+- Distraction--Let's talk about something else.
-- Distraction--Discussing colonization is too dangerous/harmful.
+    * Avoidance--Discussing colonization is too dangerous/harmful.
+    * Derailment--Something else is also a problem.
 - Delegitimization--Only the colonizer's narrative is valid.
 - Diffusion--No specific person can be blamed.
 - Deflection--Some other group is the real culprit.